Anatoli Papanov: Theatre

 In 1946, after graduating from the State Institute, Papanov left for Klaipėda, Lithuanian SSR, along with other students.
 There, they founded a Klaipėda Russian Drama Theatre, where he performed for several years.
 In 1948 Andrey Goncharov suggested he join the Moscow Satire Theatre, where he continued to act up until his death, performing in about 50 plays.

 Among his popular roles were Alexander Koreiko in The Little Golden Calf (1958), Kisa Vorobyaninov in The Twelve Chairs (1960, both based on the novels by Ilf and Petrov), Vasily Tyorkin in Aleksandr Tvardovsky's Tyorkin in the Other World (1966), Anton Antonovich in Nikolai Gogol's The Government Inspector (1972), Nikolai Shubin in Grigori Gorin's and Arkady Arkanov's Little Comedies of the Big House (1973), Pavel Famusov in Alexander Griboyedov's Woe from Wit (1976), Roman Khludov in Mikhail Bulgakov's Flight (1977), Leonid Gayev in Anton Chekhov's The Cherry Orchard (1984), and others.

 Apart from performing, Papanov also taught acting at the Russian Institute of Theatre Arts, and in 1986 he staged his first and last play, The Last Ones by Maxim Gorky.
-Being a devout Christian, Papanov wanted to end it with a prayer.
+Being a devout Christian, Papanov wanted to end the play with a prayer.
 To avoid possible censorship, he used a radio record of Feodor Chaliapin performing a prayer.